Morphonodepredictivemodel/morphonode/README.md

 x <- new.profile(c(10.0, 6.3, 1, 0, 0, 0, 0, -1, 2, 2, 3, -1, -1, -1))
 ```

-As shown in the coden above, the object `x` contains -1 values, corresponding to missing data:
+As shown in the code above, the object `x` contains -1 values, corresponding to missing data:

 ```
 > x